mydeveloperplanet/MyAICodingPlanet/generate-test-data/README.md

 ---

 ## Response Analysis
 50 pets are created.
-But, the LLM did not take into account the 29 owners.
-Also owner ID's higher than 29 are used, even up to and including 50.
-However, when you omit these, or assign them to existing owners, the data is usable.
+However, owner ID's higher than 29 are used, even up to and including 50.
+When you omit these, or assign them to existing owners, the data is usable.

 File [large-data-with-pets.sql](responses/large-data-with-pets.sql) contains a fixed version.

 ## Prompt
-Last thing we are missing are some visits.
+The only thing we are missing are some visits.

 All data up till now is gathered in file [large-data-with-pets.sql](responses/large-data-with-pets.sql)